Non-equivalence of quasilinear dynamical systems and their statistical closures: Set-up of the Models and Numerical framework

-where ${\boldsymbol u}$ is the velocity, $J[\psi,\zeta] = \partial_x\psi \partial_y \zeta - \partial_x \zeta \partial_y \psi$ and the streamfunction $\psi \equiv \nabla^{-2}\zeta$.
+where the Jacobian $J[\psi,\zeta] \equiv \partial_x\psi \partial_y \zeta - \partial_x \zeta \partial_y \psi$ and the streamfunction $\psi$ is given by $\psi \equiv \nabla^{-2}\zeta$.
 Gradients of rotation are included via the $\beta$ term, `bottom' friction via the $\kappa$ term and viscosity via the $\nu$ term.
-We adopt two deterministic forcing models in this study: a flow relaxing to a pointjet profile \cite{Marston2008} - see (\ref{F1}), and a two-scale Kolmogorov-type forcing \cite{Tobias2017} - see (\ref{F2}).
-The commonly utilised stochastic forcing strategies \cite{Farrell2013,Tobias2013,Marston2019} have been avoided in this Letter to maintain determinacy of the system, which highlights any disagreements arising between QL and CE2.
+We adopt three different forcing models to enable the comparison of QL and CE2 with different dynamics.
+The first two forcings considered are deterministic.
+In the first, the flow is made to relax to an unstable jet profile \citep{Marston2008}: see \S\ref{F1}.
+In the second a steady, two-scale Kolmogorov-type forcing is used \citep{Tobias2017}: see \S\ref{F2}.
+The third forcing we consider is stochastic in nature \citep{Constantinou2016}: see \S\ref{F3}.